fbq('track', 'ViewContent');

 I can't blog about Valentine's Day without mentioning my very favorite Valentine's Day book: Somebody Loves You, Mr. Hatch!
 This book will warm your heart, without a doubt.
 It can actually be read any time of year, but it's a MUST-READ for Valentine's Week!

 I love children's books!
 I can't resist once I start looking at books, but here are several more with a Valentine's Day or a LOVE theme.
 Be sure to click on each book for a link to Amazon to learn more about that book.
 (For the Love of Autumn is another one of my all-time favorites - Patricia Polacco is an amazing author!)
+Each link is an Amazon affiliate.

 Have a great Valentine's Day!
 I hope your kiddos LOVE the day!